 Palazzo del Capitano del Popolo

-After a classic Umbrian lunch at Trattoria del Moro Aronne, make your way back onto Corso Cavour and after about a quick two-minute walk, you’ll find yourself at the Palazzo del Capitano del Popolo.
+After a classic Umbrian lunch at Trattoria del Moro Aronne, make your way back onto Corso Cavour.
+After a quick two-minute walk, you’ll find yourself at the Palazzo del Capitano del Popolo.

-The Palazzo del Capitano del Popolo is another interesting spot to spend some time during your Orvieto itinerary.
+The Palazzo del Capitano del Popolo is another interesting spot to spend some time.
 This palace was first built in the 14th century and was once home to its namesake, the Captain of the People.

 Later, the Palace became home to the mayor of Orvieto.
 Today the palace is mainly used for exhibitions but is also open for visitors.